Metric properties of partial and robust Gromov-Wasserstein distances: Robust Partial Gromov-Wasserstein Distance

 \section{Robust Partial Gromov-Wasserstein Distance}

 To define a notion of partial Gromov-Wasserstein distance with more well-behaved metric properties, we introduce a construction similar to those appearing in the definitions of the Prokhorov, Ky Fan, and Robust Wasserstein metrics \cite{RSZ2024, prokhorov1956leviprokh, billingsley2013convergence}.

-For the rest of the paper, we will work with $\pgw_{\eps,p}$ with $\eps_1 = \eps_2$, so we treat $\eps$ as a scalar.
+\begin{convention} For the rest of the paper, we will work with $\pgw_{\eps,p}$ with $\eps_1 = \eps_2$, so we treat $\eps$ as a scalar. \end{convention}

 \begin{definition}[Robust Partial Gromov--Wasserstein Distance] For each $k \geq 0$ and $p\geq 1$, we define the associated \define{robust partial Gromov-Wasserstein distance} by

 \end{definition}